TheJacksonLaboratory/JAXBD2K-ShortCourse/RNA-Seq module/readme.md

 - Wild type: ERR1950095 and ERR1950098
 - Pax6 gene knock out: ERR1950099 and ERR1950101

-To fit the whole analysis into manageable time frame, the seqence files were truncated to chromosome 2 (chr2) that hosts Pax6 gene.
+To fit the whole analysis into manageable time frame, the sequence files were truncated to chromosome 2 (chr2) that hosts Pax6 gene.

 --------
 In addition, we also provide scripts if you want to produce truncated sequences by yourself.